-In June 2016, Aberystwyth University Council endorsed plans to reopen Pantycelyn as a first-rate hall of residence for Welsh students by September 2019.
+In June 2016, Aberystwyth University Council endorsed plans to reopen Pantycelyn as a first-rate hall of residence for Welsh-speaking students.

 The proposals for the refurbished Pantycelyn include modern, en-suite bedrooms for 200 students, as well as social spaces for use both by students and the local community.

 The cost of the work is estimated at £12m and a funding package for the project, with support from the Welsh Government, was confirmed by the University in November 2017.